windchan/uMessage/src/p2/writeup/WriteUp.md

 	![alt tag](../../experiment/generalSort.png)
 	&nbsp;
 	from the data, we reach the several conclusions:
-	1)heapsort is the fastest according our definition of steps.
+	1)quicksort is the fastest general purpose sort according our definition of steps.
-	2)steps of heapsort and quicksort increase within the bound nlogn, which satisfies the theoretical bound O(nlogn), and stesp of insertion sort increase within the bound n^2, which satisfies the theoretical bound O(n^2).
+	2)steps of heapsort and quicksort increase within the bound nlogn, which satisfies the theoretical bound O(nlogn), and steps of insertion sort increase within the bound n^2, which satisfies the theoretical bound O(n^2).
-	3)topKsort is faster than heapsort when k < n ,and equivilant to heapsort when k = n.
+	3)topKsort is faster than heapsort when k < n ,and approximately equivalent to heapsort when k = n.

 </pre>